 NBA Playoffs: Ben Simmons' Pre-Game Outfit Before 76ers Hawks Game

-Ben Simmons and the Philadelphia 76ers will host the Atlanta Hawks for Game 1 on Sunday in Philadelphia.
+The Atlanta Hawks are in Philadelphia to play Ben Simmons and the 76ers on Tuesday night for Game 2.

-Before the game, the official 76ers Twitter account shared photos of their players entering the arena, and the pre-game outfit of Simmons can be seen in a post embedded below.
+Before the game, the official Twitter account of the 76ers shared a video of Simmons walking out of his car into the arena with his pre-game outfit on.

 More on the Philadelphia 76ers and the series can be read here.